adrienne-marshall/tidyverse_workshop/README.md

-# tidyverse_workshop
+# Tidyverse workshop
-Fun and Efficient Data Wrangling with R: An Introduction to the Tidyverse.
-Presented at the University of Idaho Library Workshop series, April 4, 2018.
+## Fun and Efficient Data Wrangling with R: An Introduction to the Tidyverse.
+### Presented at the University of Idaho Library Workshop series, April 4, 2018.

 This repo contains the materials used at a workshop presented through the University of Idaho Library on April 4, 2018.
 If you'd just like to see the slides, check out R/presentation.html (you'll have to download the slides in order to view them).